bpucker/MGSE/README.md

 __WARNING:__
 - MGSE requires absolute paths (at least use of absolute paths is recommended)
 - Per default contigs with very high coverage values are put on a black list to prevent inflation of the genome size prediction    by plastome contigs (in plants).
-However, this function can be disabled via --blackoff to estimate genome sizes with more        fragmented assemblies.
+However, this function can be disabled via --ignore to estimate genome sizes with more        fragmented assemblies.

 __Possible reference regions:__